ariscript/www/content/blog/khoury-seth.md

 I believe a parallel course to Fundies taught in Python solves these issues, maintaining the virtues that Racket teaches while giving a separate path to learning programming with more emphasis on practicality and immediate learning.

+I realize the hypocrisy in my statements, saying that I am not qualified to talk about the changes to the CS curriculum as a whole, and then providing a solution to the issue.
+I'd like to chalk that up to my naivety in both programming as a whole and the CS curriculum at Northeastern.
+But isn't that the entire argument?
+I used to be a very naive programmer, one that never tested, barely considered types, and one that did not care about readability.
+Now, all of these define how I approach programming.
+Objectively, that makes me a better programmer.
+I attribute all of that to the HTDP Racket ideology.
+This growth would have been impossible, or quite challenging to achieve if I was taught in a different language.
+Removing that from the graduates Northeastern produces, I find, would be a tragedy.